VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Results and Discussion

 As presented in Table \ref{tab:sed}, \texttt{Prospector} fitting results indicate that most of the clumps consist of young ($\sim40-70$ Myr) stars, formed in a low-dust ($A_\mathrm{V}\lesssim0.1$ mag) environment.
-This is consistent with the rising star formation history obtained for these clumps, which is likely more common in the higher redshift Universe \citep[e.g., ][]{Harikane2025,Tang2025}.
-The results from \texttt{Bagpipes} fitting with short SFHs exhibit broadly consistent properties with those from \texttt{Prospector} fitting.
+This is consistent with the rising star formation history obtained for these clumps, which is likely more common in the high-redshift Universe \citep[e.g., ][]{Harikane2025,Tang2025}.
+The results from \texttt{Bagpipes} are broadly consistent with those from \texttt{Prospector}.
 The stellar ages for individual clumps estimated with non-parametric SFHs are relatively older than those estimated with short SFHs, although the differences are not conclusive given their uncertainties.
 If real, these differences may indicate that individual clumps contain older stellar populations.
-We note that although the central bright, compact clumps of ID1 and ID2 (A.1 and A.2, respectively) might host active galactic nuclei (AGNs), they are marginally resolved from the PSF.
+We cannot yet exclude the possibility that the central clumps (A.1 and A.2) host active galactic nuclei (AGNs), given their brightness (about half of the galaxy's total brightness) and compactness \red{while we note that they may be marginally resolved with respect to the PSF (see Section \ref{subsec:clump}).}